-AI Hallucination Cases Tracker (AI and non-AI fabricated/false citations)
+AI Hallucination Cases Tracker: AI and non-AI fabricated/false citations (Suspected or Confirmed)

 AI hallucination cases can, and do, reach real courtrooms and have real consequences.
 However, there is some dispute about the correct phrasing of this phenomenon: